-Some days there is over-confidence, not necessarily because a writer thinks they’re oh-so-great, but as a stop-gap measure against the waves of terror that threaten to drown the hope, and occurring mostly on the days we feel especially discouraged, exposed, stressed or tired.
+Some days there is over-confidence, not necessarily because a writer thinks they’re oh-so-great, but as a stop-gap measure against the waves of doubt that threaten to drown the hope, occurring mostly on the days we feel especially discouraged, stressed or unsure.

 That’s where creative courage comes in.

-It takes courage to create art, and not only create it, but risk the criticism and exposure that accompany the act of putting our work (our heart) out there.
+It takes courage to create art, and not only to create it, but to risk the criticism and exposure that accompany the act of putting our work (our heart) out there.

-Writing is tough, getting agented is tough, going out on sub is tough — creative courage is tough, but if you’re creating art, if you’re putting yourself out there, if you’re picking yourself back up after a fall, please consider this post a candle in the window, a slap on the back, a full out parade replete with marching band, flashy floats and a blizzard of confetti in your honor.
+Writing is tough, getting agented is tough, going out on sub is tough — creative courage is tough, but if you’re creating art, if you’re putting yourself out there, if you’re picking yourself back up after a rejectional fall, please consider this post a candle in the window, pages and pages of belief in you, a full-out sentence parade with a marching band, flashy floats and paragraphs and paragraphs of confetti in your honor.

 More and more, I admire the artists of the world.
 I believe artists change the world, both within and without.

-So, thank you for your creative courage.
+So thank you, artists who come before us, for your creative courage.
 Thank you for lighting our candles with yours.
-We trudge on, in the light of your example.
+We hope and dream and leave the belief-light on in the jules (and jewels) of your example.